welteki/docs.actuated.dev/docs/faq.md

 * Buy a Mac Mini M1, host it in your office or a co-lo with Asahi Linux installed.
 That's a one-time cost and will last for several years.
 * Or you could rent an AWS a1.metal by the hour from AWS with very little up front cost, and pay for the time you use it.

-In both cases, we're not talking about a significant amount of money, *however we are sometimes asked about whether actuated agents need to be running 24/7*.
+In both cases, we're not talking about a significant amount of money, *however we are sometimes asked about whether Actuated Hosts need to be running 24/7*.

 The answer if that it's a trade-off between cost and convenience.
 We recommend running them continually, however you can turn them off when you're not using them if you think it is worth your time to do so.